E-fuels

 A fuel for the wealthy

-The proponents of e-fuels for cars are advocating for CO2 credits for synthetic fuels and advanced biofuels to be added into the car CO2 standards.
+The proponents of e-fuels for cars are advocating for exemptions for e-fuels to be added into the car CO2 standards.
 Our analysis shows why this is not credible from an economic point of view.

 Taking the total cost of ownership into account, running a car on e-fuels over five years will cost a driver €10,000 more than running a battery electric car.
 High e-fuel costs will also make running second-hand cars on e-petrol around €10,000 more expensive over the same timeframe.